The Evolution of the Scope of Our Practice

-We focus on all aspects of an estates and trusts practice.
+We focus on all aspects of the law of estates and trusts.
 In other words, we conduct a broad practice within a narrow niche.

-This approach developed from the early experience of the principal member of the firm.
-In the late 1970’s and early 1980’s, Fred was a sole practitioner who operated like many other lawyers with a small town practice: taking on a little of this and a little of that, spanning divorce, personal injury, criminal defense, and of course, estates and trusts.
+This approach developed from the early experience of the founding member of the firm.
+In the late 1970’s and early 1980’s, Fred was a sole practitioner who operated like many other lawyers with a small-town practice: taking on a little of this and a little of that, spanning divorce, personal injury, criminal defense, and of course, estates and trusts.